unfoldedcircle/integration-python-library/CONTRIBUTING.md

 1. Fork the repo.

-2. Make your changes or enhancements (preferably on a feature-branch).
+2. Make your changes or enhancements.
+   This should be done in a dedicated branch and not on the main branch to easily submit individual pull requests.

    Contributed code must be licensed under the [Mozilla Public License 2.0](https://choosealicense.com/licenses/mpl-2.0/), or a compatible license, if existing parts of other projects are reused (e.g. MIT licensed code).